pprunty/pprunty.github.io/posts/09-latex-presentation.md

 During my undergraduate studies, I observed that many of my Mathematics and Computer Science professors utilized remarkably similar presentation slides characterized by their simplicity, elegance, and clarity.
 This consistency piqued my curiosity, leading me to investigate the underlying cause.
-It was not until my postgraduate studies that I discovered the common thread: a typesetting system called _LaTeX_.
+It wasn't until my postgraduate studies that I discovered the common thread: a typesetting system called _LaTeX_.